Every child MATTERS

 unlocking human potential when it matters most

-IDEAS Academy believes in education for all.
+Ideas International believes in education for all.
 Education holds the key to global citizenship which is something that no one regardless of background, race or economic situation should be denied.
 Our primary aim is that every child between 12 and 18 years old should gain a strong secondary educational foundation to become a responsible, confident and compassionate citizens of tomorrow.

 United Nations Universal Declaration of Human Rights states in article 26, “Everyone has the right to education”.
 This statement is now more important than ever as the children of today face an uncertain future, which is increasingly competitive, internationalized, and shared.
 IDEAS Academy is supported by and works closely together with the United Nations High Commission for Refugees.